 - Is the feedback provided by supervisors and managers constructive and well-targeted at behaviors needing changed?

-Pitfall 4: Failing to resolve conflict
+Challenge 4: Failing to resolve conflict

-- Do supervisors and managers work to accurately define and identify key workplace conflicts, or are problems frequently incorrectly identified?
+- Do supervisors and managers work to accurately define and identify key workplace conflicts or are problems frequently incorrectly identified?

 - Do supervisors and managers recognize the causes of conflict?

 - Do supervisors and managers understand and costs of conflict on your business and recognize its effects on productivity?

 - Do conflicts generally go unresolved by supervisors and managers, or do supervisors and managers create different strategies to manage and resolve conflict, ensuring that it has a limited effect on performance?

 - Do supervisors and managers frequently collaborate and strive for “win-win” approaches to conflict?